newjersey/navigator.business.nj.gov/web/roadmaps/tasks/form-business-entity.md

 After you complete this task, you will have:
 - `Entity ID|entity-id`
-- Certificate of Formation /Incorporation
+- Certificate of Formation, Incorporation or Authorization as applicable
-- Certified copy of Certificate of Formation /Incorporation document (optional with additional fee)
+- Certified copy of Certificate of Formation, Incorporation or Authorization (optional with additional fee)
 - `Certificate of Good Standing|good-standing` (optional with additional fee)